christelinda-laureijs/honours-thesis/README.md

 - `Output-Data-from-R` contains the processed and cleaned data as R object files (`.RDS`).
 These are required to run the plots document.
+  These are generated using the scripts within `Thesis.Rmd`.
 - `Raw-CSVs` contains the CSV files from copying and pasting from Clampfit on the lab computer.
+This will mainly contain action potential parameters such as threshold and half-width.

 **Figures/** - Folder containing all figures.
 Figures generated from the `Thesis.Rmd` document will automatically go into folders with names